-The Organization has available a revolving line of credit with a commercial bank providing for maximum borrowings of \$350,000, secured by certain assets of the Organization as described in the line of credit agreement.
-In April 2019, the line of credit was amended to allow for maximum borrowings of \$500,000.
-Interest on the outstanding principal balance accrues at the Wall Street Journal Prime Rate plus .25% (3.50% and 5.25% at September 30, 2020 and 2019 respectively).
-The line is payable on demand.
-The line of credit had no outstanding balance at September 30, 2020 or 2019.
+The Organization has available a revolving line of credit with a commercial bank providing for maximum borrowings of \$500,000, secured by certain assets of the Organization as described in the line of credit agreement.
+Interest on the outstanding principal balance accrues at the Wall Street Journal Prime Rate plus .25% (4% at September 30, 2021 and 3.5% at September 30, 2020).
+The line is payable on demand and expires on April 22, 2022.
+The line of credit had no outstanding balance at September 30, 2021 and 2020.